haanzee/haanzee/README.md

-### Hi there 👋
+###
-Hello, Myself Jaswinder Singh a Computer Science Engineering .
+Hello, Myself 👋 Jaswinder Singh a Computer Science Engineering .
 After gratuation from GNDU, Amritsar, I am done E-Commerce & M-Commerce from Aptect Computer, Ludhiana in Computer Science . from last one year learn Python with there framework like Django and Flask. and also working on Data Science.

 - 🔭 I’m currently working on my personal project